With all the different options that you have for a Key West Vacation, what should you do and see on your trip to paradise?

 3 of the best parties for those looking to spice things up!

 Sail down to Key West and celebrate your PRIDE for 5 fantastic days and nights.
-Beginning June 7th and running until the 11th, come and bask in Key West's famous laid back style and flair.
+Bask in Key West's famous laid back style and flair.
 Party with friends, family or make new acquaintences and discover Key West's unique philosophy of One Human Family!

 The month of March brings some of the best weather of the year to South West Florida.
 While our northern friends are still shoveling snow, here in the Sunshine State we are slathering on the spf 30 and heading to the beach.
 In the midst of Spring Break and perfect weather falls St. Paddy’s Day, so put on some sunscreen, get your green on and watch a parade!